 We use the Early Warning tool in our BrightBytes Clarity management system to help determine which students are at-risk.
 It tracks the students throughout their academic career so we can see how they grow over the years.
 That way, if we see a student, or group of students, that are falling particularly far behind, we are able to intervene and correct the issue before it becomes a roadblock in the student’s learning path.

 3. Prescriptive Analytics — This framework not only provides teachers with data you can then use to make actionable decisions, but it provides alternative suggestions to make your teaching more effective.
 Based on the student data collected, the analytics tool generates suggestions on different educational resources and tools to utilize in order to make a greater impact on students.
 McGraw Hill created the LearnSmart Teaching Technology to provide schools and teachers with insights into student understanding and adaptive instructional techniques based on student performance.

 While there are many ways to analyze student data, it’s important to make sure you’re taking the right steps to keep your students’ personal information safe.
 What’s even more important to remember is that the data itself is not what influences the student’s learning experience.
 It’s the receptiveness of the teacher and willingness to adapt their teaching style to better meet the needs of the students that make the real difference.
-How do you use analytics to improve your students’ learning experience?

 Sign up for Classtime’s newsletter on the right for more teaching tips.